-Kit Fitzgerald is a video artist, designer, and director.
+Kit Fitzgerald is a video artist, director, designer, and educator.

-Fitzgerald has been pioneering video as a performance medium with collaborators Peter Gordon and Max Roach at BAM Next Wave Festival, Lincoln Center, LaMama, Het Muziektheater and other opera houses and theaters abroad.
+She has been pioneering video with collaborators Peter Gordon and Max Roach at BAM Next Wave Festival, Lincoln Center, LaMama, Het Muziektheater and other opera houses and theaters abroad.
 Other collaborators include choreographers Bill T. Jones, Donald Byrd, Yoshiko Chuma; musicians Ryuichi Sakamoto, Ned Sublette and Matt Mottel; poets Bob Holman, Ann Waldman, and Sekou Sundiata; and theater companies The Talking Band, Northern Netherlands Theatre, and The Wooster Group.

-Fitzgerald has exhibited at the Whitney Museum of American Art, including twice in the Whitney Biennale.
+She has exhibited at the Whitney Museum of American Art, including twice in the Whitney Biennale.
 Her work is in the collection of the Museum of Modern Art where she appeared in four exhibitions.
 She has received commissions from Tokyo Broadcasting, NHK, and SONY Japan, and garnered prizes at international film and television festivals.
-She has also directed award-winning documentaries on art and culture.
+She has also directed award-winning documentaries.

 Her work is distributed by Electronic Arts Intermix, New York.